whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 * Any data that isn't associated with a country will be migrated to the ``whosonfirst-data-admin-xy` repository.
-This includes things like continents, empires and of course Null Island.
+This includes things like continents, empires and of course [Null Island](https://spelunker.whosonfirst.org/id/1).

 * The `whosonfirst-data` repository will be purged and replaced with documentation and pointers to the new data.
-The Git history (between 2015-2019) will be archived on the Who's On First servers for anyone who wants that data or who needs a known-difficult [problem set](https://en.wikipedia.org/wiki/Problem_set) to use for improving Git.
+The Git history (between 2015 and 2019) will be archived on the Who's On First servers for anyone who wants that data or who needs a known-difficult [problem set](https://en.wikipedia.org/wiki/Problem_set) to use for improving Git.